This week's roundup of all the cloud news.

 We're happy to announce general availability of the new hava.io user interface.
 The result of many many hours of performance tweaks and design improvements this implementation of the cleaner UI has delivered improved navigation, more screen area for your diagrams so you can focus on the things that matter to you.

-We are pleased to announce the general availability of Compliance Reporting.
-Hava's new reporting module centred around the AWS trusted advisor methodology is available on selected subscription plans and self hosted enterprise solutions.
+We are pleased to announce the general availability of Compliance Reporting as an addition to our AWS diagram tools.
+Hava's new reporting module centred around the AWS trusted advisor / well architected methodology is available on selected subscription plans and self hosted enterprise solutions.

 There are countless reasons why you would want to accurately document your AWS environments.
 Knowing exactly what is running based on the actual resources configured in your AWS environments is probably the number one reason to use automated AWS Diagram Software over manually drawn diagrams.

 If your systems or applications process electronic payments or store client payment and transaction data, then PCI compliance should be a high priority for your business.